 The couple decided to have a wall taken down which had created a small side room off the kitchen/dining room.
 This instantly improved the light and made one huge kitchen/dining/living room with fireplace extending the whole width of the house (below).

-The blue print roman blinds are made from Bizansio fabric (now only available in charcoal colour way) at Andrew Martin and the fashionable round mirror is from Brissi and the armchairs were from Graham and Green.
+The blue print roman blinds are made from Bizansio fabric at Andrew Martin and the fashionable round mirror is from Brissi and the armchairs were from Graham and Green.
 Miniature Schnauzers Wilma and Winnie complete the symmetry with cosy fleecy beds by the log burning stove.
 Woof.

 Dressing room heaven